peaceaguma5/youtube-clone/README.md

 # Youtube clone

 This is a clone of Youtube landing page with infinite scroll.
-I was built with [Create React App](https://github.com/facebook/create-react-app), [React Query](https://react-query.tanstack.com/), [Zustand](https://github.com/pmndrs/zustand) and [TypeScript](https://www.typescriptlang.org/).
+It was built with [Create React App](https://github.com/facebook/create-react-app), [React Query](https://react-query.tanstack.com/), [Zustand](https://github.com/pmndrs/zustand) and [TypeScript](https://www.typescriptlang.org/).

 ## Available Scripts